awsdocs/amazon-ec2-user-guide-windows/doc_source/automated-upgrades.md

 The following AWS services are used in the automated upgrade process:
 + **AWS Systems Manager**\.
 AWS Systems Manager is a powerful, unified interface for centrally managing your AWS resources\.
 For more information, see the *[AWS Systems Manager User Guide](https://docs.aws.amazon.com/systems-manager/latest/userguide/)*\.
 + AWS Systems Manager Agent \(SSM Agent\) is Amazon software that can be installed and configured on an Amazon EC2 instance, an on\-premises server, or a virtual machine \(VM\)\.
 SSM Agent makes it possible for Systems Manager to update, manage, and configure these resources\.
 The agent processes requests from the Systems Manager service in the AWS Cloud, and then runs them as specified in the request\.
 SSM Agent then sends status and execution information back to the Systems Manager service by using the Amazon Message Delivery Service \(service prefix: `ec2messages`\)\.
 For more information, see [Working with SSM Agent](https://docs.aws.amazon.com/systems-manager/latest/userguide/ssm-agent.html) in the *AWS Systems Manager User Guide*\.
 + **AWS Systems Manager SSM documents**\.
 An SSM document defines the actions that Systems Manager performs on your managed instances\.
 SSM documents use JavaScript Object Notation \(JSON\) or YAML, and they include steps and parameters that you specify\.
-This topic uses two Systems Manager automation documents\.
+This topic uses two Systems Manager SSM documents for Automation\.
 For more information, see [AWS Systems Manager Documents](https://docs.aws.amazon.com/systems-manager/latest/userguide/sysman-ssm-docs.html) in the *AWS Systems Manager User Guide*\.

 ## Prerequisites<a name="automated-prereq"></a>